alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/09-ssr.md

   import { invalidateCache } from 'alova';
   const { loading, data } = useRequest(alovaGetter);

-  // Clear the cache on server
+  // Clear the cache on the server side. useAsyncData(
-  useAsyncData(
     () => {
       invalidateCache(alovaGetter);